Living Thinking

 gave the name: Goetheanism, which is a thinking that leaves behind the discursive

-aspect of thinking about, and replaces that with a
+and replaces that with a

-thinking with - a qualitative characterizing picture thinking
+thinking-with - a qualitative characterizing picture thinking

 (Tomberg's formulation).
 We do this by learning to make inner